markstringer-dti/markstringer-dti.github.io/dti.md

 Why is it exhausting?
 Because, when you're in a genuine give and take dialogue, you have to think.
 You can do first circle in several different ways.
 You can simply be quiet and not listen to what others are saying to you.
 You can listen to what others say, but not engage with it.
 You can even just accept whatever others say and cease to have any opinions yourself.
 None of these options involve anywhere near as much effort as trying to remain in second circle and engaging.

 Engaging means asking questions, not only of the people that you're talking to, but of yourself.
 Questions like, am I right?
 Am I seeing this straight?
 Are my intuitions valid in this situation?
 What can we do about these issues that seem to make this project impossible?
 What can we do with the contradictory behaviour from the client?
-How can we deal with their insistence that progress on the project needs to be faster whilst at the same time they are refusing to help us remove the "brick without straw" problems?
+How can we deal with their insistence that progress on the project needs to be faster whilst at the same time they are refusing to help us remove the "bricks without straw" problems?

 Ok, let's say you're with me to this point.
-So what the concrete actions that we can take to make sure that we're talking reasonably in second circle with our clients and not yelling or mumbling?
+So, what are the concrete actions that we can take to make sure that we're talking reasonably in second circle with our clients and not yelling or mumbling?

-First all, it's important to understand that all of the Agile ceremonies create opportunities for second circle conversation.
+First of all, it's important to understand that all of the Agile ceremonies create opportunities for second circle conversations.
 Notice that I say that they create opportunities.
 They don't guarantee it.

 What they do do is throw up opportunities for conversation.
 Blockers that come up in stand up?
 Opportunities for conversation.